WoRuKu/ror_sample_app/README.md

 ```
 $ rails server
 ```
-On a local server, paste the URL http://localhost:3000 into the address bar of your browser.
+On a local server, view at http://localhost:3000.